Dear ASI Enthusiasts, Supporters and Volunteers,

 Learn about what we treasure most and get a map to follow your dreams!
 In our summer programs, we engaged youth in many types of writing projects and you are welcomed to have fun with us too!

-These free projects to help engage youth in writing:
+These free ASI project worksheets help engage youth in writing:

 Using hand puppets to raise courage when learning to sound out words!

 At Southwark School this summer, immigrant youth used puppets to learn how to read out loud with us, practicing tones, inflections, projecting and using the whole mouth to annunciate.
-With attention on the puppets student were able to take chances and speak more confidently.
-With vocabulary on the board, students read and defined words and then with words erased had spelling bees.
+With attention on the puppets, students were able to take chances and speak more confidently.
+Students’ puppets became so well read and able to define vocabulary words that they even had spelling bees.
 Our daily writing assignments (with prompts and visual instructions) assisted all our preschool and ESL students with reading, writing and bookmaking centered on visual themes.

 Students this summer created Super Hero Masks and Felt Satchels

-Creativity is recognized as one of the critical skills that today’s students need to develop.
+Creativity is internationally recognized as one of the critical skills that today’s students need to develop.
 Learn how ASI integrates literacy, technology, recycling, health, diversity and more into our curriculum motivating our students to create.
+Download ASI’s Book of free art lesson plans here.

 Thanks to you!
 This fall, ASI plans to distribute art materials and school supplies so students could start out the school year prepared to our Preschool Art Programs at Cione and Fishtown Recreation Centers, and ASI’s after school Art Programs at Towey Recreation Center, Southwark School and Penn Treaty School.
 Please continue to help us make a difference by supporting our Art Box Campaign for students who will be new to our programs this Fall.